Alberta Farmland Trust is a not-for-profit company formed for the purpose of conserving productive farmland in Alberta.

 We are the Land Trust Alliance of British Columbia (LTABC) representing 33 land trust members across the province.
 Associate members (consultants, environmental groups and individuals) bring our total membership to one hundred.
 Since 1997 when LTABC was established, we have developed educational, research and resource programs that have helped conservation groups steward, protect and restore BC’s natural and cultural diversity.
 BC land trusts, with the help of generous donors and willing land owners, have now protected well over one million acres of significant land.
 You can become a member by clicking here.

-Protection of natural, agricultural, recreational, historic, and scenic lands in our region through the use of conservation covenants, land acquisition, and education.
+Protection of natural, agricultural, recreational, historic, and scenic lands in the qathet, Powell River area of BC through the use of conservation covenants, land acquisition, and education.

-To support, promote and protect the natural values of land and water in our area.
+Since 1995, NALT has been working to fulfill our mission – to support, promote and protect the natural values of land and water in our area.
+Building a culture of stewardship.

-In BC we have completed more than 100 projects that protect almost 1 million acres (400,000 hectares) of the province’s most ecologically significant land and water.
+In BC NCC has completed more than 100 projects that protect almost 1 million acres (400,000 hectares) of the province’s most ecologically significant land and water.
 Today, the BC Region continues to work with our partners to protect and steward British Columbia’s natural heritage.

 The Nature Conservancy of the North Okanagan Society (NCNO), previously named North Okanagan Parks and Natural Areas Trust (NOPNAT), was established in 2000 as a registered charity to receive donations and bequests of every kind, including properties and monies.
 The official name change to Nature Conservancy of the North Okanagan Society (NCNO) occurred in 2019 with the intent to simplify the vision of the society.